mariomulansky/PySpike/Readme.md

 Furthermore, the spike trains are ordered via `np.sort` (disable this feature by providing `sort=False` as a parameter to the load function).
 As result, `load_spike_trains_from_txt` returns a *list of arrays* containing the spike trains in the text file.

+If you load spike trains yourself, i.e. from data files with different structure, you can use the helper function `add_auxiliary_spikes` to add the auxiliary spikes at the beginning and end of the observation interval.
+Both the ISI and the SPIKE distance computation require the presence of auxiliary spikes, so make sure you have those in your spike trains:

+    spike_train = spk.add_auxiliary_spikes(spike_train, (T_start, T_end))
+    # you provide only a single value, it is interpreted as T_end, while T_start=0
+    spike_train = spk.add_auxiliary_spikes(spike_train, T_end)

 ## Computing bi-variate distances